misshello060-blip/Email-spammer-/README.md

 8.  cd ~/Desktop
 python3 spammer.py

-How To Run On Ipad
+How To Run On Ipad:
-must have a-shell
+1.must have a-shell
-run python first then paste code
+2.run python first then paste code
-Then to run press enter 2x
+3.Then to run press enter 2x